Best Buy Co. Inc (BBY)

 Average number of days

-- This suggests that Best Buy Co.
-Inc is collecting its accounts receivable more efficiently, which can improve cash flow and liquidity.
+- A lower DSO signifies that Best Buy is efficient in collecting payments from its customers, which can improve cash flow and liquidity.

 See also: